By Kiara McNair and Eveny Griffin

 So why is this so important to discuss with teenagers of all ages?
 Teenage dating violence affects a large population of teenage students.
 Knowing the signs, symptoms, and preventive methods can be influential in protecting your teen from becoming a victim.

 Imagine yourself as a parent receiving a phone call from the school principal informing you that your child has been a victim of dating violence.
 Thoughts immediately begin to fill your mind including the feeling of self-doubt.
 Why would this be important to service professionals?
 As a service professional, the teen will need services to cope with the abuse as well as the parent.
 In order to fully be able to support the teen, the parent must move past the feeling of self-guilt.
 How can this be done?
 To begin, the service professional must know the signs of dating violence.
 Once the parent identifies these signs in their child, the service professional can identify how their child purposely hid the signs.
-The next step would be providing the parent tips for communicating with the teens concerning the abuse.
+The next step would be providing the parents with tips for communicating with the teens concerning the abuse.
 As service professionals, we understand that teenagers often shut down when parents attempt to talk to them about difficult topics.
 The service professional can help the parent develop skills to overcome these communication barriers.

 What about the teenage victim?
 Think about how the teen must be feeling: self-blame, insecurity, and possibly what they think is love towards the abuser.
 It is critical for the service professional to know the effects dating violence has on a teenager whether they are the victim or perpetrator.
 Being knowledgeable of the possible feelings the teenage victim can be experiencing will assist the service professional in having empathy which leads to establishing a great rapport.
-Having an understanding of how this topic affects everyone involved can greatly influence the success of intervention.
+Having an understanding of how this topic affects everyone involved can greatly influence the success of the intervention.

 As we did research on Teen Dating violence, we learned that teens use violence as a means to control their partner and coerce them into doing what their significant other wants them to do.

 We must learn to actively listen to our clients, build rapport and validate their stories, especially our teen clients because they are even more susceptible to the opinion of others during this time of constant transition in their lives.
-We must actively listen and engage in a way that doesn’t push our biases and personal beliefs onto our client but allows us to work together with the client, and help them to work through the abuse and talk openly about their dating life.
+We must actively listen and engage in a way that doesn’t push our biases and personal beliefs onto our clients but allows us to work together with the client, help them to work through the abuse, and talk openly about their dating life.
 How would you encourage your child to talk to you about dating violence?